jbuck/requirejs-middleware/README.md

 # requirejs-middleware

-Middleware for [Express](http://expressjs.com) that runs the [http://requirejs.org/docs/optimization.html](RequireJS optimizer) on demand.
-Production-ready and used by [https://popcorn.webmaker.org](Mozilla Popcorn Maker).
+Middleware for [Express](http://expressjs.com) that runs the [RequireJS optimizer](http://requirejs.org/docs/optimization.html) on demand.
+Production-ready and used by [Mozilla Popcorn Maker](https://popcorn.webmaker.org).

 # Installation